American evacuees land in US after cruise quarantined in Japan due to coronavirus

 Chinese authorities have reported a slight upturn in new virus cases and 105 more deaths, as the military dispatched hundreds of additional medical workers and extra supplies to the city hit hardest by the 2-month-old outbreak.

 The 2,048 new cases followed three days of declines but was up by just 39 from the previous day’s tally of new cases.
 The new deaths raised the mainland China toll to 1,770.
+More than 70,000 people have been infected.

 China says it may postpone its annual congress in March, its biggest political meeting of the year, because of the virus outbreak.